DenTelezhkin/cocoapods-sorted-search/README.md

   Plugin uses GitHub anonymous requests by default, that have rate limit of 60 requests per hour.

   Feed plugin with GitHub OAuth token, and raise the limit to **5000** requests per hour!
-Not only that, if provided with token, plugin starts to fetch GitHub info in parallel, making sorting incredibly fast.
+Not only that, if provided with token, plugin starts to fetch GitHub info in parallel, making sorting **incredibly fast**.

   Steps for token configuration:
   1. Go to GitHub settings -> Applications -> Personal Access Tokens